Why “I’m Fine” Can be a Trauma Response

 The question is whether it’s a choice or a reflex.

-When “I’m fine” is followed by introspection (ex: “Let me think about that”, “I’m not sure yet”, or “There’s something there but I just don’t have words yet”) we can begin to become flexible and free and make movement towards health.
+When “I’m fine” is followed by introspection (e.g., “Let me think about that,” “I’m not sure yet,” or “There’s something there but I just don’t have words yet”), we can begin to become flexible and free.
+This movement towards health is vital.

 Instead of asking: